X-vault-tech/The-Printing-Press/README.md

 # The Book Depository Repository
 If you came to my house I would give you a book, I usually insist.
-Well, this is that but here.
+This is a bit like that.
-It's the place where I keep whatever I'm reading.
-It's where anyone can get a copy.
+This will be the place where I will keep whatever I'm reading.
+It's where anyone will be able to get their own copy.

-(NSFW)
-X - @junk__tech

 ## Download/View/Read/Share